-Academic advising is a process by which a staff member provides insight and guidance to a university student on academic, social, and/or personal matters.
+Academic advising is a process by which a staff member provides insight and guidance to a University student on academic, social, and/or personal matters.
 For most students, academic advisors will be their primary source of curricular and academic guidance, regardless of major.
 The most effective advising relationships are those in which the advisor and advisee know each other well, so students should be prepared to speak candidly about their goals and challenges.
 Why See an Academic Advisor?

-- To introduce yourself as a new student
+To introduce yourself as a new student

+To explore majors/minors

-- To develop a degree completion plan
+To develop a degree completion plan

-- To determine your interests, strengths, challenges, values, and goals
+To determine your interests, strengths, challenges, values, and goals

-- To Add/Drop/Withdraw from courses
+To drop/add/withdraw from courses

-- To discuss study strategies
+To discuss study strategies

-- To help identify needed campus services
+To help identify needed campus services

-- For assistance with course selection or registration
+For assistance with course selection or registration

-- To celebrate successes!
+To celebrate successes!